vviveksharma/auth-system/README.md

 ```

 ### Feature in the Development
-- Add refresh xpired token in the cache ( adding the logic for cache)
+- Add refresh xpired token in the cache ( adding the logic for cache )
 - Create a features docs so that people could see and use that
 - Create a swagger docs
 - Route and role tables
--
+- Add the token verification middleware